aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Results and Analyses

-\textbf{Setting.} In this experiment, we explore whether \method enhances the model's ability to utilize similar code snippets in long contexts.
-We categorize all test samples into ten groups based on the CodeBLEU scores between the \textbf{similar code} and the \textbf{ground truth code}.
-Higher similarity means the similar code contains more useful information for the model.
-For each group, we count the number of correct completions by aiXcoder-7B and aiXcoder-7B-v2.
+\textbf{Setting.} In this experiment, we explore whether \method enhances the model's ability to utilize similar code.
+We categorize test samples in \method-132K (Code Spans) into different groups based on the maximum similarity between the \textbf{retrieved code snippets} and the \textbf{ground-truth code}.
+For each group, we report the number of correct completions by aiXcoder-7B and aiXcoder-7B-v2.

-\textbf{Results and Analyses.} The results are presented in Figure~\ref{fig:all_similar}. aiXcoder-7B-v2 outperforms aiXcoder-7B across all groups.
-For example, when completing structured spans, aiXcoder-7B-v2 outperforms aiXcoder-7B by up to 99 correct completions.
-We also notice that the improvements of \method in structured spans are more obvious than ones in other scenarios.
-This is possibly due to the inherent challenge of predicting structured spans.
-It is hard to complete structured spans without utilizing the information in input contexts.
-After introducing \method, aiXcoder-7B-v2 learns how to utilize contexts and thus shows obvious improvements in predicting structured spans.
+\textbf{Results and Analyses.} The results are presented in Figure~\ref{fig:all_similar}. aiXcoder-7B-v2 substantially outperforms aiXcoder-7B across all groups.
+Figure \ref{fig:motivating_ex2} shows a real case, where aiXcoder-7B-v2 successfully utilizes the information in similar code and generates correct code.
+The results show that \method enhances the ability of LLMs to reuse knowledge (\eg user-defined paths) in similar code.